 Kubernetes supports the allocation and consumption of pre-allocated huge pages by applications in a Pod.
 This page describes how users can consume huge pages.

 Before you begin

-The nodes will automatically discover and report all huge page resources as a
+The nodes will automatically discover and report all huge page resources as schedulable resources.

 Huge pages can be consumed via container level resource requirements using the

-using integer values supported on a particular node.
-For example, if a node
+notation using integer values supported on a particular node.
+For example, if a

 - Huge pages are isolated at a container scope, so each container has own limit on their cgroup sandbox as requested in a container spec.

 - Applications that consume huge pages via